 The Division provides direct support to:

 - Maria Swaby (202-208-0291), GSA’s Suspension & Debarment Official and Agency Protest Official

 Suspension & Debarment Official (SDO)

-The GSA SDO reviews recommendations made by the S&DCR Division and makes decisions to take administrative actions such as suspension or debarment, based on Reports of Investigation submitted by GSA’s Office of Inspector General and other sources, such as the media and disclosures from contractors to the SDO.
+The GSA SDO reviews recommendations made by the S&DAP Division and makes decisions to take administrative actions such as suspension or debarment, based on Reports of Investigation submitted by GSA’s Office of Inspector General and other sources, such as the media and disclosures from contractors to the SDO.
 The SDO provides notice to investigated contractors regarding the grounds for any administrative action such as suspension or debarment.
 Referred companies and individuals are given an opportunity to respond before the SDO makes a final decision under FAR 9.4.
-Contractors found not to be presently responsible (in accordance with FAR criteria) are suspended or debarred and listed on the Excluded Parties List System (EPLS).
+Contractors found not to be presently responsible (in accordance with FAR criteria) are suspended or debarred and listed on the System for Award Management (SAM).

 Agency Protest Official (APO)

 Government contractors may protest a GSA procurement action to the GSA APO through the Contracting Officer.
 The APO’s authority is derived from FAR 33.1 and GSAM 533.1.
 Disputes before the APO are normally resolved in a more timely manner than disputes presented to the Government Accountability Office due to the FAR’s 35-day rule regarding agency protests (see FAR 33.103(g)).

 Senior Procurement Executive (SPE)

 The S&DAP Division supports the SPE by reviewing and advising him on the following:

 - Justification and Approval Requests.